#HealMeToo Spotlights Lasting Impact of Sexual Assault

 At a time when so many sexual assault survivors are coming forward to be heard, the National Organization for Women-NYC wants to ensure they have the resources to be healed.

 The #HealMeToo campaign is intended to raise awareness about the alarming fact that women who are raped or assaulted have a 94% chance of developing Post-Traumatic Stress Disorder (PTSD) symptoms in the weeks following the assault.
-Actually, survivors of rape are among those with the highest risk of developing PTSD after experiencing a traumatic event.
+In fact, rape survivors are among those with the highest risk of developing PTSD after experiencing a traumatic event.

 Learn More & Watch the Video